NANO Agent Stack

 Managers decompose work, workers execute through skills and provider-assisted notes.

-Skills, memory, and traces
+Skills, memory, traces, approvals

 From executive intent to department execution and traceable outputs.